paulhake/building_block_guardrails/lab_exercises/watsonx-instructor-guide.md

 ```

 **Teaching Tip**:
-- Walk around to verify each student has created their notebook correctly
 - Have faster students help neighbors with VS Code setup
 - Emphasize the copy-paste workflow they'll use throughout the lab
+- Encourage students to try their own prompts and get them to try and fool the evaluators (offer prizes?)
 ---

 ## Module 2: Understanding Components (7 minutes)